Rose-njeru/Retail-Transactions-Analysis/README.md

 FROM retail.`retail transactions`
 WHERE coupon_flag ='';
 ```
-~Deleting the missing vakues wil alter the analysis therefore the data maintains as it is.
+~Deleting the missing values will alter the analysis therefore treating every row as unique transaction.

-2. Checking for Unique values
+2. Checking for Unique values**
 + Location_state
 ``` sql
 SELECT